Download progression document

 Remind the children that fluid scientists are resilient, and if they don’t get a bubble the first time, they need to keep trying.

-Remind the children that they always need to blow not suck!
-They may also need reminding to keep the same end of the straw in their mouths and to always dip the other end in the solution.
-This bubble solution isn’t tasty!
+Remind the children to keep the same end of the straw in their mouths and to always dip the other end in the solution.

 Make sure your table is covered in bubble solution and blow your first bubble.